MichelFR/MqDockerUp/README.md

 1. Clone the repository and install dependencies with `npm install`.
 2. Change the `config.yaml` file with your desired configuration.
-3. Run the project with `npm start`.
+3. Run the project with `npm run start`.

 ## Configuration